joscha-st/bad_walden_stadtwerke/Code/README.md

-## How to run the program and see our code?
+## How to open our repository and run our program

 1. **Install an IDE** - We recommend **IntelliJ IDEA**.
 This tutorial will be for IntelliJ.
    Download it from [IntelliJ IDEA Download](https://www.jetbrains.com/idea/download/?fromIDE=&section=windows).